-Silurian is HWDT’s dedicated research and education vessel.
+Silurian is HWDT’s dedicated research vessel and floating classroom.
 Silurian has been owned and operated by HWDT since 2001, and was previously used in the filming of The Blue Planet.
-Large and sturdy, this is the perfect vessel for travelling the Hebrides conducting scientific survey and education work.
+Large and sturdy, she is the perfect vessel for travelling the Hebrides conducting scientific monitoriing and education work.

 - 16m Skoochum One ketch built in Seattle in 1979